MAq2402/BetterReads/README.md

 ---

 ## 🛠️ Technologies Used
-.NET 9: Core framework for building the application.

 - ASP.NET Core: Web framework for building APIs.

 - Entity Framework Core: Object-relational mapper for database interactions.